economic problems of all types.

 held her only surviving child in her arms.
 She was hungry, heartbroken

 and desperate.
 There was no question of any money lender much

 less a commercial bank giving her credit.
 But with small loans

 she started making bamboo baskets and remained a borrower to

 the end of her days.
 Now her daughter is a member of Grameen.

-Today Grameen has eight million such life stories; one for each
+Today Grameen has nine million such life stories; one for each

 of their members.